shoaibchauhan/attendance/README.md

-Clone the repository:
+1.Clone the repository:
 git clone https://github.com/shoaibchauhan/attendance.git

-Configure the database (PostgreSQL is used):
+2.Configure the database (PostgreSQL is used):
 Update the DATABASES settings in the settings.py file to point to your PostgreSQL database.

+3.activate virtual environment

-Run migrations:
+4.Run migrations:
 python manage.py makemigrations
 python manage.py migrate

-Start the FastAPI application:
+5.Start the FastAPI application:

 uvicorn main:app --reload
 Test the API endpoints using Swagger UI by navigating to /docs in your browser: